feathers-plus/graphql/README.md

 Finally, you may consider resolver functions which produce raw SQL statements if you are using an SQL database with Sequelize or Knex.
-This may very well result in a performance improvement over BatchLoaders but you would have to something like [join-monster](https://join-monster.readthedocs.io/en/latest/) along with resolver functions.
+This may very well result in a performance improvement over BatchLoaders but you would have to use something like [join-monster](https://join-monster.readthedocs.io/en/latest/) along with resolver functions.

 ## Generating Resolver Functions